VitalyKolesnikov/doctr-backend/README.md

 [![codecov](https://codecov.io/gh/VitalyKolesnikov/doctr-spring/branch/master/graph/badge.svg)](https://codecov.io/gh/VitalyKolesnikov/doctr-spring)

 # Doctr
 **Doctr** is a Spring Boot application with REST API.
-It was developed for my wife who is a dentist, so she can track patients and their visits data.
+It was developed for my wife who is a dentist so she can track patients and their visits data.

 Here is the backend part.
 Frontend part is available [here](https://github.com/VitalyKolesnikov/doctr).